top of page

 Disclaimer:

 The information provided on this page is intended for reference purposes only and does not constitute legal, regulatory, or customs advice.
 While we strive to provide accurate and up-to-date information, this content may not reflect the latest developments.
-Due to the fluid nature of the current global trade conditions, we strongly recommend importers to consult with a licensed customs broker or trade attorney to understand how any changes may impact their shipments
+Due to the fluid nature of the current global trade conditions, we strongly recommend importers to consult with a licensed customs broker or trade attorney to understand how these changes may impact their shipments.

 bottom of page